mmarcon/node-smc/README.md

 Most of the work was done by [Sébastien Lavoie](https://github.com/lavoiesl) in his [osx-cpu-temp](https://github.com/lavoiesl/osx-cpu-temp) code.
 I just took it and made it into a node module, as it was convenient for me to use it that way.

-Additional credit goes to [Hendrik Holtmann](https://github.com/hholtmann), the author of [smcFanControl](https://github.com/hholtmann/smcFanControl) as his code inspired osx-cpu-temp.
+Additional credit goes to [Hendrik Holtmann](https://github.com/hholtmann), the author of [smcFanControl](https://github.com/hholtmann/smcFanControl) as his code inspired osx-cpu-temp and as I used part of the code of smcFanControl to query the fan speed and format the result.

 ## License